Lior-Baruch/Statistics_and_Data_Analysis/README.md

 ## Contributing

-This repository was primarily created by Lior-Baruch as part of an academic project.
+This repository was created by Lior-Baruch as part of an academic project.
 Contributions, feature requests, and issues are always welcome!

 ## License